Public statement on The Wildlife Trusts’ approach to The Lobbying Act

 We believe that there are many ways in which the UK Government can contribute to improving the natural world and help The Wildlife Trusts to achieve our charitable aims.
 For it to do this, the politicians and political parties that influence the priorities, decisions and actions of the Government need to understand what we are trying to achieve, why it is important to society and what they can do to help.
 It is important that they adopt policies and pass laws that strengthen the natural environment and its ability to underpin the health and wellbeing of society and the economy.
 It is vital that they appreciate the enormous value that the British public place on our wildlife and wild places, and reflect this in their decisions.

-In the run up to the 2015 UK General Election, all non-political organisations are required to take particular notice of the Transparency of Lobbying, Non-Party Campaigning and Trade Union Administration Act 2014 (the Lobbying Act), which became law on 30th January 2014.
-It changes the established rules relating to activities undertaken by non-party campaigners (including charities), which could reasonably be regarded as being intended to influence the outcome of national elections in England, Scotland, Wales or Northern Ireland (including the UK General Election).
+In the run up to the 2019 UK General Election, all non-political organisations are required to take particular notice of the Transparency of Lobbying, Non-Party Campaigning and Trade Union Administration Act 2014 (the Lobbying Act).

-The Act aims to ensure that between 19th September 2014 and 7th May 2015 expenditure intended to influence the voting decisions of the general public is kept within reasonable limits and is reported openly, clearly and concisely.
+The Act aims to ensure that in the period from 13th December 2018 to Thursday 12th December 2019, expenditure intended to influence the voting decisions of the general public is kept within reasonable limits and is reported openly, clearly and concisely.
 All organisations intending to spend more than £20K in England, or more than £10K in Wales, Scotland or Northern Ireland, on a specified set of ‘regulated activities’ must register with the Electoral Commission and report all their regulated campaigning expenditure to them.